Vanderln/tdd_cowsay/README.md

 A ruby version of cowsay.
-My first dive into Ruby's IO class.
+My first dive into Ruby's IO class to access Perl on my local machine.